Learn how Opinosis Analytics uses Text Analytics on feedback data to assist with customer experience transformation.

-Our first step was to understand the type of questions the hospital wants answered and to get an understanding of data that was available for analysis internally (if any) as they mostly relied on Web comments.
+Our first step was to understand the type of questions the hospital wants answered and to get an understanding of data that was available for analysis internally (if any) in addition to reviews on the Web.

 3. Text & Sentiment Analysis

 Once the data gathering pipeline was set-up, our NLP experts aggregated all the reviews, preprocessed it and performed a series of text and sentiment analysis.
-We leveraged our internal tools customized specifically to answer questions that the hospital was interested in.
+We leveraged our very own state-of-the-art tools that we customized to answer questions that the hospital was interested in.

 As a result of our partnership, the hospital gained several important insights that is going to help them drive changes.
 This includes learning that: